Skip to Main Content

 A 501c3 nonprofit

 The Backcountry Wilderness Area Fund’s mission is to improve wildlife habitat, inspire the next generation of nature stewards, and ignite a lifelong love of the outdoors for all.
-The work we’re able to do depends on our community’s passion and generosity for the Backcountry Wilderness Area.
+Much of our work is driven by local support—community donations, corporate partners, grants, and volunteers—who believe in the power of wild places to enrich our lives and protect what makes this community special.

 Get Your Hands Dirty